lambda-fairy/maud-book/traits.md

 To change this behavior, implement the [`Render`][Render] trait for your type.
 Then, when a value of this type is used in a template, Maud will call your custom code instead.

 Below are some examples of using `Render`.
 Feel free to use these snippets in your own project!
+For more examples, take a look at the [`maud_extras`][maud_extras] crate.

 ## Example: a shorthand for including CSS stylesheets